Abdur-Rahman-Apu/Lucky-Game/README.md

 # 🥳 Lucky Game

-A lucky game is built using HTML, CSS, and JavaScript.
+This is a simple, fast-paced two-player game built using HTML, CSS, and JavaScript.
+The goal is to see which player can reach the winning score the fastest.
+The game features interactive sound effects, a responsive design for all screen sizes, and controls to reset the score and values.

 ## 🌟 Features

-- Update winning score
+- 🏆 Two-player mode: Both players compete to react faster and react to the goal.
-- Player turn is random
+- 🎯 Customizable Winning Score: Players can set and reset the winning score at any time.
-- Reset your game
+- 🔊 Sound Effects: Enjoy typing, clicking, and clapping sound effects for a more engaging experience.
-- Sound effects
+- 💻 Responsive Design: The game is optimized for all devices – from desktops to smartphones.
-- Responsive
+- ♻️ Reset Functionality: Reset scores and values for a fresh start anytime.

 ## Screenshots